madeline-michaelis/16S_chtc/README.md

 ```

 Wait for the job to complete, and take a look at the output files again, now that the workflow is using the proper trimming parameters that are specific to your dataset.

-Other files to consider are:
-`07-taxonomy/taxa-bar-plot.qzv` in qiime2 view: it doesn't look like much at first, but use the drop-down menu to select another taxonomic level (level 1 = kingdom, 2 = phylum, 3=class, 4=order, 5=family, 6=genus), different color palettes, samples, etc. You can even change the color paletter.

-**Other things you can change**
-- Change the taxonomic database to use something other than greengenes
-- Changing trimming parameters
-- Changing the level of taxonomic in the ancombc.sh script

 ## Special Considerations
 * Do not include any personal information in the data input into the pipeline.